How Protecting Your Identity Also Protects Your Credit Score

 Identity theft occurs when someone steals your personal information such as bank account numbers, passwords, tax file numbers, and more.
 This information is then used to carry out activities under your name such as applying for loans, making purchases on your existing credit cards, or setting up a utility service.
 Any of these events have the potential to show up on your credit report and adversely impact your credit score.

-A credit report is a summary of how you have handled all of your credit accounts.
+A credit report is a record of your credit history.
 It includes information such as the type of accounts you've held, your repayment history, number of credit inquiries, and more.
 Credit reports are used by potential lenders and creditors to help them decide whether to offer you credit - and on what terms.

 Your credit score is derived from information in your credit report.
 This is then used by lenders when deciding whether to give you credit, so it plays a critical role in your ability to secure credit.
 A higher credit score represents a lower credit risk and a better credit profile.
 A lower credit score represents a higher credit risk and a poorer credit profile, which can impact your ability to secure credit.